Thamatamlahari/nyc-property-sales/README.md

 Chart type: For the count of residential units for each year built bar chart can be created because it can be understandable

 ## Setup instructions
+- Create two files mapper and reducer for each aggregate function.
+- Open the powershell as administrater and run each mapper and reducer files respectively given in the commands section.
+- Results are generated in the given output files.

 ## Commands